consensus-shipyard/ipc-libs/README.md

 accounts = ["t1xbevqterae2tanmh2kaqksnoacflrv6w2dflq4i"]
 ```

-You can now start your IPC agent daemon with `./bin/ipc-agent daemon`.
+You can now start your IPC agent daemon with `./bin/ipc-agent daemon` .If you are already running the daemon, changes in the config file are only picked up after running `./bin/ipc-agent reload-config` so be sure to run it after editing your config.

 > In the current implementation of Spacenet, the gateway is always deployed in the `t064` address.
 This should be the address always reflected on your config for the gateway.
 In the future, this will change, and the gateway may be deployed in different addresses.